 Represented mother/ex-wife — ex-husband had a prior child support obligation for a child from a previous marriage, which had kept child support for his second ex-wife at a minimum.
 Ex-husband earned over $100,000 per year.
 Child support significantly increased to 20% of ex-husband’s net income. — July 2012 heard.

 Do you wonder what an equitable division of marital property might be in your divorce?

 Case XVI — Cook County, Illinois — Chicago — Child Support

-Represented Father - Has been working sparingly over the course of 18 years and had not paid court-ordered child support.
-Worked out an easy payment plan with opposing counsel to have all child support paid off within seven (7) years - June 2012.
+Represented father — He has been working sparingly over the course of 18 years and had not paid court-ordered child support.
+Worked out an easy payment plan with opposing counsel to have all child support paid off within seven years — June 2012.

 Case XX — Cook County, Illinois — Chicago — Custody and Child Support